-Montenegro: TSO CGES investment power cable connection with Italy, contractors Iberdrola and Siemens on time25.
-August 2015. / SEE Energy News
+Montenegro: TSO CGES investment power cable connection with Italy, contractors Iberdrola and Siemens on time, SEE Energy News

 The Spanish company Iberdrola engineering, which operates at the second part of the transmission line, stretching from Lastva to Cevo, already is on the ground.
 The access roads in the area of Resna (between Cevo and Cetinje) have been building and we hope that this work will be completed soon, said the president of the CGES board of directors Dragan Laketic.